novuhq/novu/docs/docs/community/create-provider.md

 ## Add config item with in the list
 In order to build the UI integration store we need to provide it with list of provider integration.
-This part is made up of two parts and the first is to create credentials config and the second one is to add provider configuration to providers list.
+This part is made up of two parts:
+- Create credentials config
+- Add provider configuration to providers list provider configuration to providers list.

 ### Create credentials config